|Loading Page. Please Wait...|

 |The Great Crush Collision March|

 Scott Joplin - 1896: In 1896, William George Crush, an agent of the Missouri-Kansas-Texas line (the Katy), noted how many spectators showed up at train wrecks.
 He convinced the line to stage a collision with him as the promoter.
 After months of hype on posters spread throughout northern Texas, the event came to pass on September 15, 1896.
 There were about 40,000 spectators who came by Katy excursion trains for a nice picnic lunch.
 It took hired law enforcement several hours to push the onlookers back far enough from the planned point of collision.
 The trains, painted red and green and towing cars filled with railroad ties, touched noses.
 Then each backed up a mile or so, and the crew jumped out after setting the trains at full throttle.
 The 90 mph collision (each train was traveling at least 45 mph), of which the point of impact is shown in the accompanying photograph, was spectacular as promised.
 In spite of precautions that were taken, including Crush interviewing many mechanics about possibility of boiler explosions, both boilers exploded and three spectators were killed while many more were injured from the debris.
 The photographer, Joe Deane lost an eye from a flying bolt.
-Crush was fired that evening as a result of the calamity, but quietly rehired the following dat.
-Joplin was said to have witnessed this event (unconfirmed), and march came out a couple of months later.
+Crush was fired that evening as a result of the calamity, but quietly rehired the following day.
+It has been suggested by some that Joplin may have witnessed this event (unconfirmed).
+In any case, the march came out a couple of months later.
 As with the popular E.T.
 Paull marches of the time, it includes descriptions of activity to explain what is happening in the music, including the spectacular collision.
 However, the score suggests that the collision be performed again in a repeat of the interlude, something that diminishes the impact of the moment.
 In this performance, I simply insert a near miss in the first iteration of the interlude.
 When you finally hear the wreck coming on my rendition, back away from the speakers.
 You have been warned.
 You don't want to put an ear out!

 Scott Joplin - 1896: Joplin's second published march was nowhere near as ambitious as his first instrumental opus, The Great Crush Collision, but it demonstrated his ability to assemble well-structured themes and is not all that far off from the ragtime he would be writing in short order.
 He had been traveling with his Texas Medley Quartette (actually double that since there were eight members) and secured publication in Temple, Texas during their tour.
 The context of the title is unclear, whether Joplin is referring to a combination of styles or ideas, or the group with which he was playing.
 While standard piano fare for that time, there are some noteworthy attributes.
 These include unusual unrepeated minor section between the A and B strains, which sounds somewhat like a trio interlude, followed by an interesting interplay between the treble and bass clefs.
 The B strain is further emphasized through the effective use of highly contrasting dynamics.
 The trio is not unlike some trios that Joplin would later write during his first few years of rag composition, save for syncopation.
 The final section is so characteristically Joplin that is cries out for syncopation, something that is inserted in this performance on the repeat.